isomerpages/nparks-biodiversity/_festival-highlights/Festival Talks and Workshops.md

 to participate.
 Seats are limited and available on a first-come, first-serve basis.</p>
 <hr>
-<p><strong>Claying around: Make your very own marine creature or marine scientist talk by Friends of Marine Park (12.15pm - 2pm at Workshop Zone - Stage, National Library Plaza)</strong>
+<p><strong>Claying Around: Make Your Very Own Marine Creature by Friends of Marine Park (12.15pm - 2pm at Workshop Zone - Stage, National Library Plaza)</strong>
 </p>
 <p>The crafters from the Friends of Marine Park will be teaching you how
 to make some common sea creatures found in our local waters.
 As you make